 British High Commissioner to South Africa

 We develop and maintain relations between the United Kingdom and South Africa.
-The High Commission also covers Lesotho and Swaziland.
+The High Commission Pretoria covers Lesotho and Swaziland.

 We deal with a wide range of political, commercial, security and economic questions of interest to the UK and South Africa.
-The High Commission, and our consulate in Cape Town, provide consular assistance to British nationals in South Africa.
+The High Commission Pretoria and our consulate in Cape Town provide consular assistance to British nationals in South Africa.

-If you are travelling in the next week and your passport is not available, you may be able to apply for an Emergency Travel Document.
-You can book an appointment at the following British Consulates in South Africa:
+If you are traveling in the next week and your passport is not available, you may be able to apply for an Emergency Travel Document.
+Call our Consular section for ETD enquiries using the details at the foot of this page.

-Information on staying safe and avoiding problems when living or traveling abroad, with links to our embassies, high commissions and other diplomatic posts across the world.
+Information on staying safe and avoiding problems when traveling in South Africa, with links to our embassies, high commissions and other diplomatic posts across the world.

 How to get official confirmation that your UK public documentation is genuine so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.

 In addition to the services listed above, for British nationals needing emergency consular assistance, we can: